valpackett/sweetroll/README.md

 - [ ] indieweb-algorithms?: ensure the person you're replying to *never* gets picked up you when you're replying (caught in test without own h-card)
 - [ ] something about [search](https://indiewebcamp.com/search) ([full-text-search](https://hackage.haskell.org/package/full-text-search) i guess)
 - [ ] tags? (hmm could just rely on search instead of keeping exact indexes)
-- [ ] consider dropping clay and just using css (I thought I should add color scheme customization but like, no)
 - [ ] extract `formToObject` from `Sweetroll.Micropub.Request` into a separate library

 ## License